Shaziya Bandukia, Product Marketing Leader, highlights the importance of developing a Voice of Developer program.

 As with any process, this is going to be the most complex part, but don’t worry, we're going to break it down into a few easy-to-digest steps!

 Different organizations may have different objectives that they're trying to tackle.
 It’s your objective to showcase your feedback to relevant stakeholders.
 Perhaps your company isn't acting on feedback today, unless it stems from very angry support tickets.
-Or perhaps you realize feedback isn't top of mind when building new features or products and you'd like to change that.

 Even as marketers, creating a program might be better for us to tackle our messaging, understand use cases and be able to synthesize that broadly in our communication plans.